aoterodelaroza/aoterodelaroza.github.io/_devnotes/06_diskless_rpi_cluster.md

 TaskProlog=/opt/slurm/taskprolog.sh
 ...
 ```
-We will place these scripts in the shared opt partition so the compute
+We place these scripts in the shared opt partition so the compute
 nodes have access to exactly the same version as he head node.
 The
+scripts create the `SLURM_TMPDIR` directory in the scratch partition
+(the SD card each compute node has) and set the appropriate
+environment variable.
+When the job finishes, the temporary directory
-scripts are:
+is removed.
+They are:
 ```
 #### /opt/slurm/epilog.sh
 #! /bin/bash